 The Admission Committee evaluates each applicant’s potential for success as demonstrated by academic performance and rigor of curriculum, standardized test scores, extracurricular involvement, recommendations and essay.
 First-Year applicants should send the following to the Office of Undergraduate Admission:

 - Official secondary school transcript (mark sheets and/or national exam results if applicable), including grades available at the time of application or an official GED score report.
 International students are expected to submit documents with a signature and stamp or seal from their institution and English translations where necessary.
 Photocopies or facsimiles are not accepted;

 - Two letters of recommendation: one from a teacher and one from a guidance/college counselor;

 - Official results of the SAT Test or the American College Test (ACT).
 Test scores must be officially reported to Bentley University from the test center or from the secondary school guidance/college counseling office.
-The Admission Committee will select the testing option and scores that most favorably reflect the student’s candidacy.
+Bentley superscores both SAT and ACT to most favorably reflect the student’s candidacy.
 While SAT-II test scores are not required, the committee recommends having the scores sent if a test has been taken;

 - Non-native speakers of English must also submit official results of the International Test of English as a Foreign Language (TOEFL) examination or the International English Language Testing System Examination (IELTS).
 The preferred minimum TOEFL iBT exam result is a score of 90, with a minimum score of a 20 in each subcategory.
 The paper-based exam result minimum score is 577, with a score of 57 in each subcategory.
 The preferred minimum IELTS exam result score is 7, with a score of 7 in each subcategory.